-Growing up near Augusta National Golf Club, Charles first began playing golf at the age of seven and by the age of 11 had won five tournaments.
+Growing up near Augusta National Golf Club, Charles first began playing golf at the age of seven, and by the age of 11 had won five tournaments.
 He was named the 2000 NCAA Champion during his junior year at Oklahoma State, breaking the NCAA Championship record by six strokes with his winning score of 23-under-par.
-The previous record holders included Phil Mickelson and Justin Leonard.

-Following his 2007 victory, Charles has continued to climb leader boards with 12 top-10 finishes.
-In 2008, he surpassed $1 million in earnings for the eighth consecutive season, finishing the year 69th on the Money List.
-Last season, Howell recorded six top-10 finishes while making 23 of 28 cuts.
-In 2011, he had seven top-10 finishes, including two-third place finishes.
-He ended the season No. 25 on the Money List and 19th in the FedExCup standings.
+Following his 2007 victory, Charles has continued to climb leaderboards, with multiple top-ten finishes.
+In 2008 he surpassed $1 million in earnings for the eighth consecutive season, finishing the year 69th on the money list.
+In 2010 Howell recorded six top-10 finishes, while making 23 of 28 cuts.
+In 2011 he had seven top-10 finishes, including two third place finishes and ended the season No. 25 on the Money List and 19th in the FedExCup standings.
+His 2013 season included 19 made cuts in 26 starts, with the best of his five top-10 finishes coming in his first two starts, finishing T3 at the Sony Open and losing in a playoff at the Humana Challenge.
+He finished the year No. 35 in the FedExCup.

 |PGA TOUR VICTORIES (2)|